 Treatment for Dry Eye

-An optometrist at Dr. Dorothy Park & Associates in Columbia will treat dry eye using an artificial tear solution, which is an over-the-counter eye drop that adds a tear-like solution into the patient's eye.
+An eye care professional at Dr. Dorothy Park & Associates in Columbia will treat dry eye using an artificial tear solution, which is an over-the-counter eye drop that adds a tear-like solution into the patient's eye.
 The optometry specialist may recommend an approach that consists of conserving tears.
 This keeps tears in the eyes for longer than normal.
 It's done by blocking the tear ducts with silicone or gel-like plugs to prevent them from draining normally.
 A surgeon specializing in optometry may block the ducts permanently.
 The eye care specialist may prescribe eye drops to increase tear production.
 The eye doctor may recommend lifestyle changes that can reduce the symptoms.
 For instance, the doctor will suggest blinking regularly when at a computer screen for prolonged periods of time.
 Increasing humidity levels inside the home as well as wearing sunglasses can reduce dry eye.
 Proper hydration helps as well.